coding-socks/laravel-upload-handler/README.md

 ### Changing the driver

-You can change the default driver by setting a `UPLOAD_DRIVER` environment variable or publishing the config file and changing it directly.
+You can change the default driver by setting an `UPLOAD_DRIVER` environment variable or publishing the config file and changing it directly.

 ### Adding your own drivers